atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/trends.md

 ### **Annotations:** Do they explain the various parts of the chart that stand out?

 When a metric varies greatly it is an indication that there might have been a problem in how the data was collected or there was an outlier among very few users that dramatically affected the statistic.

 Sometimes it is a true effect, but either way pointing out and addressing these points on the graph helps everyone understand it more clearly.
-For instance did anything happen before the Avg Time on Page started to increase?
+For instance, did anything happen before the Avg Time on Page started to increase?
 Why did the Avg Time on Page plummet after going up?

 ![annotated graph asking why a dip in traffic occurred on one day](/assets/images/misrepresenting-data/trends/trends_8.png)